carosalazar28/MJV-client/README.md

 - Form with secure validation of the password in the front end.

 ### Login
-- Form with Axios petition to a server to '/users'
+- Form with Axios petition and verificated the user

 ### User Page
 - Form with new inputs for updated the user model and also can delete the account